SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/09-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Tony and Andi love playing in the snow and having snowball fights, but they always argue who makes the best snowballs.
+Tony and Andy love playing in the snow and having snowball fights, but they always argue who makes the best snowballs.

-They have decided to involve you in their fray, by making you write a program which **calculates snowball data**, and outputs the best snowball value.
+They have decided to involve you in their fray by making you create a program, which **calculates snowball data** and outputs the best snowball value.

-You will receive **N** - an integer, the **number of snowballs being made** by Tony and Andi.
+You will receive **N** - an integer, the **number of snowballs being made** by Tony and Andy.

-For each snowball you will receive 3 input lines:
+For each snowball ,you will receive 3 input lines:

-- On the first line you will get the **snowballSnow** - an integer
+- On the first line, you will get the **snowballSnow** - an integer

-- On the second line you will get the **snowballTime** - an integer
+- On the second line, you will get the **snowballTime** - an integer

-- On the third line you will get the **snowballQuality** - an integer
+- On the third line, you will get the **snowballQuality** - an integer

-For each snowball you must calculate its snowballValue by the following formula:
+For each snowball you must calculate its **snowballValue** by the following formula:
 **(snowballSnow / snowballTime) ^ snowballQuality**

-At the end you must **print the highest calculated** snowballValue.
+At the end you must **print the highest calculated snowballValue**.

 ### Input/ Constraints

-- On the first input line you will receive N - the number of snowballs
+- On the first input line, you will receive N - the number of snowballs

-- On the next N \* 3 input lines you will be receiving data about snowballs
+- On the next N \* 3 input lines, you will be receiving data about snowballs

 ### Output

-- As output you must print the **highest calculated snowballValue**, by the formula, specified above
+- Print the **highest calculated snowballValue** using the formula specified above

 - The output format is: